 - A recent cold

-- Head injury or a medical condition requiring a tube inserted in the nose
+- Head injury—or other condition requiring a tube inserted in the nose

-Women have a greater chance of developing sinusitis than men.
+Women have a higher risk of chronic sinusitis than men.

 - Air pollution

-Flying and diving both increase your chance of getting sinusitis.
+Flying and diving both increase the risk of getting sinusitis.

 Acute rhinosinusitis in adults.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/acute-rhinosinusitis-in-adults.
 Accessed November 15, 2021.

 Chronic rhinosinusitis.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/chronic-rhinosinusitis.
 Accessed November 15, 2021.